Please consider supporting the History of Cartography Project

 Your gift makes a difference in two key ways.
 Donations are essential to:

-• support a significantly reduced but experienced staff during press production.
+• support a significantly reduced but experienced staff during press production, and

 Why give?
 Want more detail?
-“The Road to Publication” is a brief, four-step summary that identifies specific tasks your donations will support before and after submission.
+“The Road to Publication” is a brief, four-step summary that identifies specific tasks your donations will support as together we publish this massive reference resource.
 For an interesting read and to understand why donations are still so critical (and why we expect publication to follow two years from submission), check out “What Does it Mean to Send the Volume Five Manuscript to Press?

 Donations do indeed make a difference.
 Thank you for your support.